 isotopic composition means mass numbers of isotopic atoms (when specified)

 Standard InChI v.1 was introduced in v.
-1.02-standard release of the InChI software in 2009 (this software version was able of generating only standard InChIs).
+1.02-standard release of the InChI Software in 2009 (this software version was able of generating only standard InChIs).

-The present release of InChI software, v.
-1.04, has merged functionality.
+The present release of InChI Software, v.
+1.05, has merged functionality.
 It allows one to produce both standard and non-standard InChI strings, as well as their hashed representation (InChIKey).

-By default, InChI software v.
-1.04 produces standard InChI (for brevity, stdInChI below).
+By default, InChI Software v.
+1.05 produces standard InChI (for brevity, stdInChI below).
 In particular, the standard identifier is generated when the software is used without any specifically added options.
 If some options are specified, and at least one of them qualifies as related to non-standard InChI (see section ‘InChI Software Options’ below), the program produces non-stdInChI/InChIKey.

 The standard InChI is designated by the prefix: “InChI=1S/……….. “ (that is, letter ‘S’ immediately follows the Identifier version number, ‘1’; Identifier version numbers should always be whole numbers).

 Non-standard InChI is designated by the prefix: “InChI=1/……….. “ (that is, letter ‘S’ is omitted).

+InChI’s obtained with the experimental features of v.
+1.05 Software (support of polymers; support of “large” molecules) are designated by the prefix: “InChI=1B/……….. “ (‘B’ for beta).

 About InChIKey